-3.3.2 Vegetation Removal
+10 3.2.8 Vegetation Removal

-In order to access wells to implement the well abandonment procedures, it will be necessary to clear vegetation along the temporary access route.
-Vehicles capable of off-road travel will be used to avoid disturbing the ground surface.
-No grading or placing of fill will be performed.
-Vegetation removal will also adhere to the cutting restrictions due to the Northern Long Eared Bat as discussed in Section 3.2.3.
-All Clearing activities will be performed to minimize erosion and sedimentation in accordance with Federal, State, and facility regulations.
-The activities will also comply with any future work restrictions at the facility.
-Detailed access routes to each of the 25 wells are outlined in Appendix C. Access routes to the well locations will be cleared using a brush cutter and other relevant above grade vegetation removal equipment.
-A chainsaw or equivalent will be used for the felling of trees.

-In accordance facility requirements, all 8.5 feet and longer straight portions of hardwood and conifer trees measured from an 18-inch stump height to a 10-inch diameter outside of bark top will be felled, limbed flush to the tree bole and neatly stacked in a location designated by OHARNG to be salvaged as sawtimber.
-All other hardwood trees shorter than 8.5 feet, or with diameters greater than 4-inches, or trees that are too crooked or deformed to be used as sawtimber shall be cut into lengths of 4.5 or 9 feet and will be salvaged and placed in a location designated by OHARNG to be used as firewood/biomass.
-All non-sawtimber portions of felled conifers and small portions of hardwoods along with all other woody brush not salvaged for firewood/biomass will be chipped, blown into trucks and transported to a designated area at Camp Ravenna.
-Stumps from felled trees will be cut as low to the ground surface as possible to facilitate the passing of vehicles during the abandonment process.
+- 11 To gain access as necessary to implement the well abandonment procedures, vegetation will be - 12 cleared along some of the temporary access routes.
+Vehicles capable of off-road travel will be used - 13 to avoid disturbing the ground surface to the extent possible.
+As previously noted, vegetation - removal will also adhere to the cutting restrictions developed for the Northern Long Eared Bat. - 15 All clearing activities will be performed to minimize erosion and sedimentation in accordance with - 16 Federal, State, and facility regulations.
+Detailed access routes to each well identified for - abandonment are illustrated in Appendix D. - 18 Access routes to the well locations will be cleared using a brush cutter and other relevant above - 19 grade vegetation removal equipment.
+A chainsaw or the equivalent will be used for the felling of - trees.
+In accordance with facility requirements, all 8.5 feet (ft) and longer straight portions of - 21 hardwood and conifer trees, as measured from an 18-inch stump height to a 10-inch diameter - outside of bark top will be felled, limbed flush to the tree bole, and neatly stacked in a location - 23 designated by OHARNG to be salvaged as sawtimber.
+All other hardwood trees shorter than 8.5 - 24 ft, or with diameters greater than 4 inches, or trees that are too crooked or deformed to be used as - sawtimber, will be cut into lengths of 4.5 or 9 ft and will be salvaged and placed in a location - designated by OHARNG to be used as firewood/biomass.
+All non-sawtimber portions of felled - 27 conifers and small portions of hardwoods along with all other woody brush not salvaged for - 28 firewood/biomass will be chipped and blown onto the site but not in piles.
+Stumps from felled trees